Eddie Slovik: Early life and education

-Slovik was born in Detroit, Michigan, in 1920 to a Catholic Polish-American family, the son of Anna and Josef Slowikowski.
-As a minor, he was a troublemaker and had contact with the police frequently.
-Slovik was first arrested at 12 years old when he and some friends broke into a foundry to steal brass.
-Between 1932 and 1937, he was arrested several times for offenses which included petty theft, breaking and entering, and disturbing the peace.
+Slovik was born in Detroit, Michigan, in 1920 to a Catholic, Polish-American family, the son of Anna Lutsky and Josef Slowikowski.
+While a minor, he was a troublemaker and had contact with the police frequently.
+Slovik was first arrested at age 12 when he and some friends broke into a foundry to steal brass.
+From 1932 to 1937, he was arrested several times for offenses which included petty theft, breaking and entering, and disturbing the peace.
 In October 1937, he was sent to prison, but was paroled in September 1938.
 After stealing and crashing a car with two friends while drunk, he was sent back to prison in January 1939.

 Career

 In April 1942, Slovik was paroled once more.
 He then obtained a job at Montella Plumbing and Heating in Dearborn, Michigan.
 While working there, he met the woman who became his wife, Antoinette Wisniewski.
 She was working as a bookkeeper for Montella Plumbing's owner, James Montella.
 They married on November 7, 1942, and lived with her parents.
-Slovik's criminal record made him classified as morally unfit for duty in the U.S. military (4-F), but, shortly after the couple's first wedding anniversary, Slovik was reclassified as fit for duty (1-A) and subsequently drafted by the Army on January 3, 1944, from Detroit, Michigan.
+Slovik's criminal record classified him as morally unfit for duty in the U.S. military (4-F), but, shortly after the couple's first wedding anniversary, Slovik was reclassified as fit for duty (1-A) and subsequently drafted by the Army on January 3, 1944, from Detroit, Michigan.

 Slovik arrived at Camp Wolters, Texas, for basic training on January 24, 1944, and was assigned to Company D of the 59th Infantry Training Battalion on January 31, 1944.
 On July 11, 1944, he was assigned to Ground Forces Replacement Depot No. 1 at Fort George G. Meade, Maryland.
 In August, he was dispatched to join the fighting in German-occupied France, and was assigned to the 3rd Replacement Depot.
 On August 24, he was one of 129 replacements assigned to the 28th Infantry Division.
 He stayed in the division rear area overnight, before being assigned along with fifteen other men to Company G, 109th Infantry Regiment on August 25, 1944.